Supplement Compliance Risks: What Can Go Wrong

 How do I check if my manufacturer has FDA violations?

 Search the FDA's public databases: Warning Letters (fda.gov/inspections-compliance), Form 483 observations (via FOIA request), Import Alerts, and Recall databases.
-You can also search the FDA's Facility Registration database.
+FDA facility registration records are confidential and not publicly searchable, so request registration confirmation directly from the facility.
 NSF and other third-party certifiers maintain their own compliance records.

 Disclaimer: This guide is educational content, not legal or regulatory advice.
 Compliance requirements are complex and vary by product, ingredients, claims, and target markets.
 Consult with a qualified regulatory attorney and compliance professional before making decisions.
 See our Terms of Service for details.